metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

 The one we are interested in here is the `TransferV1CpiBuilder`.

-To initialize the builder we can call `new` on the CpiBuilder and pass in the program `AcountInfo` of the program address the CPI call is being made to.
+To initialize the builder we can call `new` on the `CpiBuilder` and pass in the program `AcountInfo` of the program address the CPI call is being made to.

 ```rust
 TransferV1CpiBuilder::new(ctx.accounts.mpl_core_program);
 ```

-From this point we can `ctrl + click` (pc) or `cmd + click` (mac) into the `new` function generated from the `CpiBuilder::` which presents us with all the CPI arguments (accounts and data) required for this particular CPI call.
+From this point we can `ctrl + click` (PC) or `cmd + click` (Mac) into the `new` function generated from the `CpiBuilder::` which presents us with all the CPI arguments (accounts and data) required for this particular CPI call.

 ```rust
 //new() function for TransferV1CpiBuilder